-Right now the biggest crisis facing the supply chain industry is the problem of dealing with the tremendous container shortage.
-Not just the logistics industry but also the manufacturers, trading companies and retail businesses are reeling under the impact of a massive container shortage in the last quarter of 2020.
+Right now the biggest crisis facing the sea freight shipping industry is the problem of dealing with the tremendous container shortage.
+Not just the transportation and logistics industry but also the manufacturers, trading companies and retail businesses are reeling under the impact of a massive container shortage in the last quarter of 2020.
 Keep reading today’s post to learn about the problem of container shortage and its impact on our sector.

 Container shortage- A black swan event

 Termed by Hapag Lloyd as the ‘Black Swan’ event, the shortage of empty 40 foot containers has disrupted the normal business patterns and led to tremendous delays and a super high freight rate from Asia.
 The intra-Asia trade route comprising of 100 port pairs and carrying an average of 30M TEU of cargo is presently witnessing a massive increase in freight rate and carrier surcharges.
 This is largely because of the shortage of equipment and space because of numerous blank sailings in the last couple of months.

 For instance, in the first quarter of 2020, the intra-Asia carriers were providing 20 ft containers from Shanghai to Ho Chi Minh for just $1 plus local surcharges.
 This was due to the US-China trade war and a rise in demand for products from Vietnam.
 At the moment, the rates for the same port pair have risen to a whopping $970- $1300 and the rates are not likely to drop until the space and equipment crisis ends.